 If you’ve ever received a brand email newsletter addressed to Dear <<firstname>>, you know how personalization mistakes feel to the customer.
 It often feels more insincere and unprofessional than if the brand hadn’t attempted to personalize and had just sent a generic email in the first place.

 Testing is crucial after template creation and data integration are complete to understand how the personalization rules perform in a live environment.
 Preview the completed design by trying as broad a sampling of the important differences in the dataset as possible.
-For instance, if there are two languages, test the shortest, longest, and middle-sized pieces content in both of them.
+For instance, if there are two languages, test the shortest, longest, and middle-sized pieces of content in both of them.

-Using the longest and shortest data records is a smart way to approach testing, because these outliers could reveal if aspects of the template's design need to be adjusted to accommodate the range of content that will be used.
+Using the longest and shortest data records is a smart way to approach testing because these outliers could reveal if aspects of the template's design need to be adjusted to accommodate the range of content that will be used.
 LMA makes it easy to implement these changes to design rules once you identify issues, allowing you to ensure everything works as intended.

 Automating Personalized Print for Local Marketing Impact